dhleong/intellivim/README.md

  - `file` Search by file name/path (default)
  - `class` Search by class name

+`:Run [config]` Builds and runs the current project, opening a split to contain the output.
+Closing the split will terminate the execution, as will calling `:Terminate` from inside that window.
+Optionally pass `config` to specify which configuration to launch.
+Tab-completion is supported

+`:RunList` List run configurations and their types

 #### Mappings

 With the exception of setting the `omnifunc` per-buffer, IntelliVim does not come with